adobe/react-spectrum/specs/api/Toast.md

 function useToastContainer(): ToastContainerAria;
 ```

 ## Use Cases

-- stuff found in the rsp room
+Toasts are used to display temporary notifications to an end user.
+Common causes for notification are when an operation finishes (e.g. file upload completes) and error messaging when said operation doesn't complete successfully.

+### Feature requests from the react-spectrum slack channel
-  - have toast last an indefinite amount of time (has progress bar inside it)
+  - Have toast last an indefinite amount of time to track progress, then automatic dismissal when operation finishes.
-  - show toast after an operation finishes (upload complete, form saved etc)
-    - also for error messaging (but not form validation)
-  - lotta requests for help positioning it
-- v2 stories (support the same stuff available there?)
+  - Flexible placement of toasts, specifically inside other elements.

+### Examples of React Spectrum Toast usage in Adobe
 - https://git.corp.adobe.com/io-sdk/willow/blob/492f02a527c1de111f9ea4246c262360f70684a1/src/components/AppsPage/AppsPageLayout.js
-  - toast appears to notify iOS support and other info
+  - Toast appears to notify user of current iOS support and CLI information.
 - https://git.corp.adobe.com/adobe-platform/ethos-homepage/blob/4327571c748e17f34af603246e8ec88e82b73397/comps/featurecomps/AddNewFlag.tsx
-  - notification toast for feature flag creation success and failure (validation)
+  - Notification toast shown for feature flag creation success and failure.
 - https://git.corp.adobe.com/di-services-3d/dncr-gltf-viewer/blob/5344620e96e4e1d14587cbb749df58130bca1418/src/AbuseForm.js
-  - notification (success or failure) for abuse report submission
+  - Notification toast shown for abuse report submission success or failure.
 - https://git.corp.adobe.com/aem-eng-ops/aem-headcount/blob/14275b2f4c4ca9ccb7c4f5eeea45dfdad1668b95/ui/src/views/login/Login.js
-  - error toast for authentication
+  - Error toast shown if authentication fails during login.

 ## Research
-- looked at MaterialUI, Ant, and ReactBootstrap
-- similar api for the most part
-  - some form of variant, timeout, onClose, positioning handling, transition customization, message customization
-- Ant has users render the toast (called "notification" by them) via `notification.[variant](config)` instead of the typical <Toast /> format.
-Also no controlled 'open/show' prop
-  - MaterialUI and ReactBootstrap were more "normal", e.g. <Toast /> + having a "show/open" prop
-- none of them really handled queuing or making sure only a single toast was rendered at a time
-  - up to user to handle that behavior
+  I looked at MaterialUI, Ant Design, and React Bootstrap for API inspiration.
+They had similar looking APIs for the most part, each with some form of toast variant, toast timeout, onClose handler, positioning handling, transition customization, and message customization.
+Ant Design differed from the other two libraries by having users render a toast via `notification.[variant](config)` instead of the typical `<Toast />` format.
+Ant Design also didn't have a controlled `open/show` prop on its toast, instead featuring a `notification.open/close` api.

+  None of the libraries handled queuing out of the box.
+The end user was made responsible for Toast visibility and ordering.

 ## Open Questions

-- Where is the line drawn for spectrum behavior here?
+Where is the line drawn for spectrum behavior here?
-  - is it the queue logic (aka the 1 through 8 priority), or is it the fact that there is a queue at all and we disallow displaying more than one toast at a time
+  - Do we consider the queue [logic](https://spectrum.adobe.com/page/toast/#Priority-queue) as something to exclude from the hooks entirely?
+Or is the existence of a queue and only allowing a single toast to be displayed at a time also something we would want to exclude from the hooks?
-    - how much customization would we want to allow for priority logic/bypassing said logic
+    - How much end user customization would we want to allow for the priority logic?
+Would we want to allow a user to define their own priority logic?

-- how flexible do we want toast customization to be?
+How flexible do we want toast customization to be?
-  - positioning? should it always be at the bottom or should be users the ability to customize positioning freely?
+  - Positioning?
+Should it always be placed at the bottom or should we give users the ability to customize positioning freely?
-- what about transitioning, should we allow customization of this?
+  -  What about Toast transitions, should we allow customization?

 ## Additional Links